correodabid/vqp/README.md

 ### 🧩 **Extensible by Design**
 - **Protocol-First**: Core specification, not opinionated implementation
 - **Any Vocabulary**: Use standards or define your own domain schemas
+- **Custom Data Mappings**: Map vocabularies to any existing data structure
 - **Any Query Pattern**: Generic QueryBuilder supports all JSONLogic expressions
 - **Future-Proof**: Add new proof systems, vocabularies, and query types